StackExchange/dnscontrol/docs/get-zones.md

    dnscontrol get-zones [command options] credkey provider zone [...]

-   --creds value   Provider credentials JSON file (default: "creds.json") --format value  Output format: dsl tsv pretty (default: "pretty") --out value     Instead of stdout, write to this file
+   --creds value   Provider credentials JSON file (default: "creds.json") --format value  Output format: pretty dsl tsv nameonly (default: "pretty") --out value     Instead of stdout, write to this file

 ARGUMENTS:
    credkey:  The name used in creds.json (first parameter to NewDnsProvider() in dnsconfig.js)
    provider: The name of the provider (second parameter to NewDnsProvider() in dnsconfig.js)
    zone:     One or more zones (domains) to download; or "all".

+FORMATS:
+   --format=dsl      dnsconfig.js format (not perfect, but a decent first draft) --format=nameonly Just print the zone names --format=pretty   BIND Zonefile format
+   --format=tsv      TAB separated value (useful for AWK)

 EXAMPLES:
    dnscontrol get-zones myr53 ROUTE53 example.com